 Nigeria is pursuing financial sustainability for its immunization services through a new financing arrangement, budget advocacy and legislation.
-The Sabin Sustainable Immunization Financing (SIF) Program began its efforts in Nigeria in February 2009.
+Sabin’s Sustainable Immunization Financing (SIF) Program worked with officials in Nigeria from 2009 to 2016.

 Immunization Program Structure

 The National Program on Immunization (NPI) is located in the National Primary Health Care Development Agency (NPHCDA), a parastatal institution under the Federal Ministry of Health.

 Over the period 2006-2014, Nigeria’s Gross National Income rose from US$840 to $2,970 per capita, a 254 percent increase.
 According to the WHO/UNICEF Joint Reporting Form (JRF), the Nigerian government spent $17 on routine immunization per surviving infant in 2006.
 By 2014, this figure had fallen to $8, a 53 percent decrease.
 In addition, the government share of total routine immunization expenditures dropped from 87 percent to 24 percent over the same period.
 Since 2010, Nigeria has reported inconsistently on JRF financial indicators.
 The data suggest that Nigeria has not progressed towards country ownership of its immunization program.
 Among SIF countries, Nigeria ranked 5th in terms of routine immunization spending per surviving infant in 2016.